WillHord/iMessageBot/README.md

 1. A Mac or computer with access to iMessage
 1. Python 3
-1. A clone of the [ReactTerminal repo](https://github.com/WillHord/iMessageBot) on your local machine
+1. A clone of the [iMessage repo](https://github.com/WillHord/iMessageBot) on your local machine

 ### Installation